Norma-H/TicTacToe/README.md

 # TicTacToe

-To run the program from the terminal the user will run the tic tac toe file from the command line.
+To run the program in the terminal the user will run the tic tac toe file from the command line.
 ```
 python3 tictactoe.py
 ```